Bayesian Nonparametric Space Partitions: A Survey: Partition strategies

-The self-consistency property can ensure the partition of a smaller space being `safely' extended to larger spaces.
-Online learning is a typical application scenario of self-consistency.
-When new data points are observed outside the current data range (i.e. the minimum bounding box of all the existing data points), a BNSP sample can be extended to include these new data points.
-Furthermore, according to the Kolmogorov Extension theorem~\cite{oksendal2013stochastic}, the self-consistency allows BNSP models for defining partitions in the {\it infinite} $D$-dimensional space.
+The self-consistency property ensures that the partition of a smaller space can be safely extended to larger spaces.
+Online learning is a typical scenario in which self-consistency is essential.
+When new data points are observed outside the range of the current data (i.e~the minimum bounding box of all existing data points, $X$), the BNSP sample can immediately be extended to include these new data points within a new bounding box ($Y$).
+Further, if we make use of the Kolmogorov Extension theorem~\cite{oksendal2013stochastic}, the self-consistency property then allows BNSP models to define partitions in {\em infinite} multi-dimensional space.